 The Boston Massacre, or, The Bloody Massacre perpetrated in King Street, Boston on March 5, 1770 by a party of the 29th Regiment

 A Boston silversmith and engraver, Revere issued this print fifteen days after the infamous confrontation there between British troops and locals.
-With two thousand British soldiers in the city to enforce the collection of taxes on imported goods, tensions grew.
-On March 5, 1770, Americans threw stones and ice balls at a lone guard outside the Custom House.
-The soldiers called for reinforcements and eventually fired their rifles.
-Among the five fallen men was Crispus Attucks, a sailor and dockworker of Native (Wampanoag) and African American ancestry, shown here in the foreground.
-Revere’s print casts the British as instigators and callous executioners, and it helped push the colonies toward revolution.
+With two thousand British soldiers billeted in the city to enforce the collection of taxes on imported goods, tensions grew.
+On March 5, 1770, a group of Americans began to throw stones and ice balls at a lone guard outside the Custom House.
+Once British reinforcements arrived, a standoff ensued and the soldiers eventually fired.
+Among the five fallen Bostonians was Crispus Attucks, a sailor and dockworker of Native (Wampanoag) and African American ancestry, shown here in the foreground, his face distinguished from his fellows by the addition of watercolor.

 Artwork Details